Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability

 We claim that $F$ is the prefix of $E$ with the desired property.

 Let $E''$ be any finite prefix of $E$ that has $F$ as one its prefixes and whose last sequence of steps correspond to the steps in Lines~\ref{M08} to~\ref{M12} of a process $p_i$, and let $\tau''$ denotes the content of $\tau_i$ of $p_i$ at the end of $E''$.
-It is not difficult to verify that $E'$ is a prefix of $F$.
-Using similar arguments as above, it can be argued that $\tau'' \subseteq \lambda_{T(E''|\m{A}^*)}$.
+Note that $E'$ is a prefix of $F$.
+Using similar arguments as in the proof of Lemma~\ref{lemma-views-asyn}, it can be argued that $\tau'' \subseteq \lambda_{T(E''|\m{A}^*)}$.
 Moreover, the election of $F$ and the definition of tight execution give that $\lambda_{T(E'|\m{A}^*)} \subseteq \tau''$.
 It directly follows from the definition of tight execution that if an operation is pending in $T(E'|\m{A}^*)$, then in $E'$ it does not execute its \Snap step in Line~\ref{N05} of~$\m{A}^*$ (see Figure~\ref{figure-A-star}).
 We thus have that the view of any 4-tuple in $\tau'' \setminus \lambda_{T(E'|\m{A}^*)}$ contains the largest view among the views in the 4-tuples in $\lambda_{T(E'|\m{A}^*)}$.